 Robin Chemers Neustein Postdoctoral Fellowship

 The Robin Chemers Neustein Postdoctoral Fellowship was established to encourage women to pursue careers in scientific research, and therefore only female postdoctoral research scientists are eligible.
 The intent of the award is to help supplement current stipend/salary.
 The recipient must already be at ISMMS, should be a senior postdoctoral scientist who intends to complete her training within one to two years, and who has demonstrated high impact accomplishments in the life sciences and the potential for an independent scientific career.
 An individual may receive this fellowship for only one year.
-One fellowship of $25,000 will be awarded each year and the application deadline for this year is May 12, 2017.
+One fellowship of $25,000 will be awarded each year and the application deadline is in May.

 Applications will be accepted at any time before the due date.
 They must be submitted, in PDF format, to Theresa Scarabino and include the following:

 - Candidate's statement of general research interests (maximum 1 page)

 - Sponsoring Scientist's NIH Biosketch